pal03377/master-thesis/thesis.typ

 // TODO: write some introductory sentence here about NFRs *Maintainability*
 #nfr[
-  *System Maintenance*
-    *System Maintenance*
-  Documentation should cover at least 95% of all system modules and APIs, and code should comply with industry-standard linting and style guidelines.
-] <nfrSystemMaintenance>
-#nfr[
   *Extensibility*
   The system should allow for the creation of the basic structure of a new module within two developer-hours, without requiring changes to existing modules.
 ] <nfrNewModuleDevelopment>

+*Documentation*
+#nfr[
+  *User Documentation*
+  A user manual covering at least 95% of system functionalities should be available and updated within one month of any major system changes.
+] <nfrUserDocumentation>

 *Usability*
 #nfr[